hwheeler01/comp150/classnotes.md

 two of my own kind of objects; I used list comprehension, exception handling, and some library functions that we did not introduce.
  You
-have the source code if you are curious! </p>
+have the source code if you are curious!
 <h3><a class="mozTocH3" name="translationMachineAssem"></a>Translation
 Between
 Machine language and Assembler</h3>
-<p>We started with machine language and quickly shifted to spend
+We started with machine language and quickly shifted to spend most of our time on assembler.
-most
-of our time on assembler.
 The progression  is an important